clement-lo/my-in-vitro-electrophysiology-analysis/README.md

    - For companies, organizations, or individuals seeking to use this code in proprietary software or for commercial purposes, a separate commercial license is required.
 This license allows the use of the code without the restrictions of the GPL, including the ability to keep derivative works closed-source.

    If you are interested in obtaining a commercial license, please contact me to discuss further

-Your request will be reviewed and a quote and licensing agreement tailored to your needs will be provided.